 Order 1: All individuals currently living within the City may leave their residences to engage in Essential Activities1, maintain Essential Governmental Functions, operate/visit Essential Businesses, or operate/visit/utilize Designated Businesses and Operations.
 All other activities, businesses, and operations are prohibited.
-Unless otherwise allowed under this Order, to the extent individuals are using shared or outdoor spaces, they must at all times reasonably possible maintain physical distancing of at least six (6) feet from any other person when they are outside their residence and wear face coverings consistent with Order 5 below.
+However, at this stage of the pandemic, most activities, businesses, and operations are permitted with minimal restrictions (e.g., face coverings required in indoor shared spaces with limitations on group sizes).
+Larger scale potentially crowded events remain subject to significant restrictions.
+Individuals and groups (allowed under this Order) using shared spaces should maintain physical distancing of at least six (6) feet from one another and wear face coverings consistent with Order 5 below.